I’ve never considered myself a good manager.

 As soon as possible build a team that not only takes care of the basic, day-to-day tasks of your business, but also the big, important responsibilities you might have thought (before reading this article) only you could do.

-The most successful approach to hiring for me has been to bring on contractors part-time, work with them for a while, and offer the great ones to come on as full-time team members.
-I’m confident this will work for you too.
+The most successful approach to hiring for me has been to bring on contractors part-time, work with them for a while, and offer the great ones full-time positions.
+I’m confident this strategy will work for you too.

 Meetings are a necessary evil – they’re an efficient form of communication if you relentlessly manage them.
 The most important, in my opinion, are your one-on-one’s with your highest level employees.